NordicTrack’s Fusion CST takes your traditional functional trainer and gives it a modern, hi-tech twist by making it iFit compatible.

 20 Levels Of Magnetic Resistance

-The resistance system on this gym is basically the same thing you’d find on a spin bike.
+The resistance system on this gym is basically the same thing you’d find on most indoor cycles.

 The resistance is increased of decreased digitally by moving magnets closer or father away from the flywheel.
 This flywheel is even visible on the CST, which I find pretty stylish.